kaapstorm/the_right_god/src/01_the_daily.rst

 Ruth Graham
     Suspiciously seldom.
 There is no record of illness among members of their community from about their teens.
 Sri Lanka has suffered a lot of violence, and people have been killed.
-But no incidence of disease.
+But there is no incidence of disease among this particular group.
 So I arranged a visit to the community, to find out their secret.
 And there I met up with Chowri Anaikottai.
+She is well-known and very highly regarded within her community.
+She is the kind of person who, if you have a problem, she is the person you go to, if she hasn't already come to you.

-    Chowri invited me to her family home for supper.
+    I was fortunate enough to be invited to Chowri's family home for supper.
 We ate a delicious meal.
 Afterwards the two of us sat on the livingroom floor.
 I asked her if I could record our conversation, and she agreed.
 You will hear it now, and picture me sitting criss-cross-apple-sauce opposite Chowri, and she is holding both my hands.

         Chowri Anaikottai
+            I would like to show you something true, but in order for you to understand what you are seeing, you will need to trust me.
 Do you trust me?

         Ruth Graham
             Of course I do.

         Chowri Anaikottai
-            I would like to show you something true, but in order for you to understand what you are seeing, you will need to trust me.
-Close your eyes.
+            Then close your eyes.

 Ruth Graham
     You can do this too, Michael.
 Anyone can do this.
 I can show you